Touhou Project: Music CDs

 Original soundtracks for the seven official games developed in collaboration with Twilight Frontier have also been released.
 The first six games are mainly scored by U2 Akiyama (あきやま うに, Akiyama Uni) while Sunken Fossil World is mainly scored by Ziki_7, in addition to a few original compositions by ZUN for each game.
-In addition, the day time music in Immaterial and Missing Power are scored by NKZ, and Urban Legend in Limbo and Antinomy of Common Flowers feature guest arrangements by several dōjin creators:
+In addition, the day time music in Immaterial and Missing Power are scored by NKZ, and Urban Legend in Limbo and Antinomy of Common Flowers feature guest arrangements by several doujin creators: